 For most tenancies, you will have to give at least four weeks' notice.
 If you have a fixed-term tenancy, you may need to give more notice and will often be responsible for paying the rent until the end of the fixed-term.
 Check your tenancy agreement or contact an adviser if you are not sure how much notice you need to give.

 Your landlord can usually take you to court for any money that you owe, even after you have left the property.

 Rehousing following eviction for rent arrears

-If you don't pay off your rent arrears and end up being evicted, it may be difficult for you to find a new place to live.
+It may be difficult for you to find a new place to live if you don't pay off your rent arrears and end up being evicted.
 Even if you are homeless, your local council may not have a duty to help you if you have been evicted because of rent arrears.

 Some councils may say you can't go on the waiting list for a permanent home because of rent arrears.